sean-otoole/scell_otoole_2023/README.md

 <img src="https://github.com/sean-otoole/scell_otoole_2023/blob/main/images/figure_s3.png" height= 600>
 </p>

 ### Abundance of major cell groups and L2/3 excitatory types and enrichment analysis for inhibitory neuron types.
-Related to Figures 2-4.

 **(A)** Abundance of each major cell group as shown in Figure 2A, across the three photoconversion groups and the three photoconversion types. mm: Mismatch; run: Running onsets; vis: Grating onsets; 1: Low photoconversion group; 2: Intermediate photoconversion group; 3: High photoconversion group.
 **(B)** Enrichment for the Lamp5 cell type across photoconversion and labeling conditions.
 Z-score values are displayed for visuomotor mismatch (mismatch), running onset (running), and grating onset when stationary (grating) labeling experiments.
 Enrichment is calculated relative to the major inhibitory neuron groups only.